-The Hartford Heritage Project makes Hartford's rich and diverse cultural institutions, landmarks, and neighborhoods an extension of our classroom.
-Hartford Heritage courses make connections between course content and the city of Hartford in order to enhance learning and to increase our understanding of Connecticut's capital city.
-Read more
+The Hartford Heritage Project (HHP) makes Hartford's rich and diverse cultural institutions, landmarks, and neighborhoods an extension of our classroom.
+Watch this 60-second video for a brief intro.

 Over 200 students representing Bristol, Hartford, East Granby and East Windsor present their History Day projects at the Hartford Regional History Day in Connecticut Contest held at Capital.
 President Wilfredo Nieves assists with the Awards Ceremony.